physical-computation/narvie/README.md

 #### Running on an FPGA

-* `$ ./progMDP` to synthesise the verilog and to flash to the FPGA.
+* `$ ./progMDP` to synthesise the verilog and to flash the `narvie` processsor to a connected FPGA.
-* `$ nc -l 8001 > /dev/ttyS10 < /dev/ttyS10` forwards the serial port data to a TCP port.
-    You should replace `/dev/ttyS10` with the particular port the FPGA is connected to.
-    You may need to use `stty` to set the serial port baud rate to `112500`.

 ### Second Terminal

-* `$ node repl` starts the interactive repl.
+* Run `$ ./repl/target/debug/narvie --help`, `narvie` should display helpful output to the terminal.
+* To connect the `narvie` cli to a simulation run `$ ./repl/target/debug/narvie --tcp 8001`.
+* To connect the `narvie` cli to an FGPA run `$ ./repl/target/debug/narvie --baud 115200 ADDRESS` where `ADDRESS` is the serial port that the `narvie` processor is connected to.
+To list avialible serial ports, run `$ ./repl/target/debug/narvie` with no arguments.
 * Type instructions into the prompt.
 Examples are `nop`, `li t0, 1678`, or `addi t0, t0, 1`.
 * When done, use `ctrl-c` to quit the repl.